 In simple terms, a credit card is a tool that lets you borrow money to make purchases, balance transfers and cash advances.
 When you use a credit card to borrow money, you do so with the understanding that you’ll pay back the amount borrowed at some point in the future.New to credit cards?
 Read our clear and simple definition

 When you apply for a credit card, the bank or issuer checks your credit history and other criteria.
-If they approve your application, they will set a credit limit and interest rate.
+If it approves your application, it will set a credit limit and interest rate.

 Your credit limit is the maximum amount you can spend on the card.
 Your interest rate, usually expressed as an annual percentage rate, is the price you’ll pay for borrowing money.